be5invis/Iosevka/README.md

   * `v-paragraph-high` : Higher paragraph symbol `¶` (default).
   * `v-paragraph-low` : Lower paragraph symbol `¶`.
 * Styles related to ligations
-  * `nl` : Disable ligations.
-When this style is present, the font built will not contain ligatures, and its family name will be set to `IosevkaNL`.
+  * `term` : Disable ligations.
+When this style is present, the font built will not contain ligatures, and its family name will be set to `Iosevka Term`.
 In case of your OS or editor cannot handle ligatures correctly, you can disable ligations using it.

 ## Release Notes